 Internet website.
-This definition is designed to be used by agencies and publishers to comply with the requirements of Sections 201, 316, and 421 of this Act.
+This definition is designed to be used by agencies and publishers to comply with the requirements of Sections 201, 316, and 419 of this Act.
+In many states, the Internet website is maintained by the [publisher], and in some states, like California, the agency will also maintain its own Internet website.